noahgift/recommendations/README.md

-# recommendations and NLP
+# AI on User Generated Content

-recommendations examples
+This projects has explorations of handling UGC:  Recommendation Engines, NLP, and more.

 ## Jupyter Notebooks for UGC (User Generated Content)